The Best Shimoga Trip Plan and Travel Guide for 2024

 Love road trips?
 Check out the dream road trip itinerary for the Western Ghats of India.

-With another stop for fuel, we reached our first destination, Jog Falls around 11:15 am in the morning but to be fair, it was somewhat underwhelming for me.
+With another stop for fuel, we reached our first destination, Jog Falls around 11:15 am in the morning.
+To be honest, I was slightly underwhelmed.

 Thankfully we overpacked our sandwiches, which we had for lunch and saved some time in the process.
-On our way to the hotel which was at the town center of Shimoga, 100 km away we stopped at an ancient temple in Keladi, Rameshwara Temple but yours truly, unwilling to remove his shoes and also little tired at that point, did not venture out of the car.
-My wife, however, went along with her friends and enjoyed the stone carvings and brilliant architecture.
+On our way to the hotel which was at the town center of Shimoga, 100 km away we stopped at an ancient temple in Keladi, Rameshwara Temple.

 After reaching our hotel, we freshened up and decided to look for nearby places to visit – but it had to be really close as it was nearing sunset.